Skip to main content

 • Soft plastic (food wrappers, clingfilm, etc.)

-You should not put batteries, chargers or cables in the general waste or recycling bins in your accommodation.
+It is illegal to put batteries, chargers, cables or anything electrical in the general waste or recycling bins in your accommodation.

-If you live on campus, you can dispose of your used batteries, chargers and cables, in the East or West Accommodation Centre.
+If you live on campus, you can dispose of your used items, in the East or West Accommodation Centre.

-If you live in the University accommodation in the city centre, you can dispose of your used batteries, chargers and cables in the housekeeper's office in your accommodation block.
+If you live in the University accommodation in the city centre, you can dispose of them at the housekeeper's office in your accommodation block.

 Bin collections

-If you live in campus accommodation, John Wood Complex or Green Park House, your bins are emptied by accommodation staff once a week, between Monday and Friday.
+If you live in campus accommodation, John Wood Complex, Carpenter House or Green Park House, your bins are emptied by accommodation staff once a week, between Monday and Friday.
 Outside of this collection you are responsible for removing your waste to the nearest recycling compound.

 If you live in postgraduate accommodation in the city, you are responsible for removing your waste to the nearest recycling compound.